smadasu/game-of-life/README.md

 ## Building

 Git clone and "lein run" in desktop folder.
+Let it continue to run until it stops.